Railroads have quite a history in New England.

 But before we get too far down the track, a bit of history.

-You're looking at the last remaining section of the Norther.
+You're looking at the last remaining section of the Northern Railroad.

-The ties and steel rails were la in 1846.
+The ties and steel rails were laid down in 1846.

-The tracks extended nearly 70 mi from Concord, New Hampshire, to White River Junction, Vermont.
+The tracks extended nearly 70 miles from Concord, New Hampshire, to White River Junction, Vermont.

-The railroad moved a lot of frei and passengers until 1890.
+The railroad moved a lot of freight and passengers until 1890.

-That's when it was taken over by the Boston and Maine.
+That's when it was taken over by the Boston and Maine Railroad.

 The track that we're running on originally put down in the late 1800s was the Northern Railroad.

-And there's not much of it left I mean basically six miles of tr left of the Northern Railroad from back back in those days.
+And there's not much of it left i mean basically six miles of track left of the Northern Railroad from back back in those days.

-And we're using about half of that track at this.
+And we're using about half of that track at this point.

 So I kind of think that we're we're saving a piece of history by doing this.

-What Garry's done is open this historic track to the publi.
+what Garry's done is open this historic track to the public.

 You know, if you're up to the task, leg power moves rail bikes along what's left of New Hampshire's Northern Railroad.